jeroencvlier/streamlit-webpage-portfolio/assets/portfolio/aboutme.md

 <div class='StyledHR StyledHRProjects'></div>

-Born in South African, I hold dual nationality with the netherlands.
-My academic and professional journey has been a global and diverse adventure taking me thorugh many cultures and landscapes including those of South Africa, Germany, Spain and the Netherlands.
+Born in South Africa, I hold dual nationality with the Netherlands.
+My academic and professional journey has been a global and diverse adventure taking me through many cultures and landscapes including those of South Africa, Germany, Spain and the Netherlands.
 I am passionate about the outdoors and exploring comes second nature to me.

 I have a background in Geology and have worked in the mining industry for 4 years.
 Leveraging my background in geology, I've pivoted to data science, infusing my work with a unique perspective in problem-solving and analysis.

 **Citizenships:**
 - :flag-nl: Dutch